Royal Ace Casino Australia 2025: Fast Deposits, Crypto-Friendly & VIP Perks

 - How to send: Upload in your casino profile or the weird third-party verifier-they’ll tell you.

-- How long it takes: Quoted 1-3 business days, but for me?
-Took over a fortnight once because I mucked up the first upload.
-Stay in touch, don't keep spamming your docs-a re-upload restarts the whole process (bloody annoying).
+- How long it takes: Quoted 1-3 business days, but real-world reports indicate it can take over a fortnight due to repeated rejections.
+Stay in touch, don’t keep spamming your docs-a re-upload restarts the whole process (bloody annoying).

 - If you win big: Prepare for extra grilling-payslips, transactions, prove it all came from legit sources.
 Slogged through that routine once after a big BlackJack rush-took days off my life, swear it.